 You can use Area detection to automatically detect the outlines of closed polygons.
-Closed areas delimited by design entities of any kind can be used as an outline polygon simply by clicking anywhere within the area.
+You can use closed areas delimited by design entities of any kind as an outline polygon simply by clicking anywhere within the area.
 Allplan automatically detects and polygonizes the entire outline.
-The boundary elements can have points in common, they can intersect and they can touch.
-This automation feature can be turned on/off as required.
+The boundary elements can have points in common; they can intersect and they can touch.
+You can turn this automation feature on and off at any time.

 Note: The Minimum distance between points setting in the Options on the Desktop environment page also applies to the Area detection tool.
-To make sure that outlines with small gaps are detected, you can increase the minimum distance between points temporarily.
+To make sure that Allplan detects outlines with small gaps, you can temporarily increase the minimum distance between points.